 Now that the mattress is exposed, vacuum its surfaces from the top to the sides.
 Pay close attention to the seams and crevices, these are where the dust and dirt usually gather.
 Also, try to reach as much of the box spring as you can access.

-Give your mattress a steam
+Give your mattress steam to clean

 Unlike your bedsheets and pillowcases, mattresses are too large to fit in washing machines.
 Hence, these aren’t frequently washed with hot water to kill the dust mites.